yguitton/training-material/topics/data-science/tutorials/git-beginner/tutorial.md

 Then it looks correct!
 You can see the space between the two lines in your Readme file.

-> ### {% icon hands_on %} Creating a Pull Request
+## Creating a Pull Request

-> Let's add a syntax table to our readme to help us remember the various formats that are available to us.
+Let's add a syntax table to our readme to help us remember the various formats that are available to us.
 And instead of committing directly to the `main` branch, we'll create something called a *Pull Request*.

->
-> > ### {% icon tip %} What is a Pull Request?
+> ### {% icon tip %} What is a Pull Request?
-> > There are multiple ways to collaborate with Git: by committing directly to the repository (the 'shared repository model') or creating pull requests to request your changes be included (the 'fork and pull model') which are [documented in GitHub's Help pages.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models)
+> There are multiple ways to collaborate with Git: by committing directly to the repository (the 'shared repository model') or creating pull requests to request your changes be included (the 'fork and pull model') which are [documented in GitHub's Help pages.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models)
-> > A Pull Request is a way for you to ask the owner of a repository to integrate your suggested changes.
+> A Pull Request is a way for you to ask the owner of a repository to integrate your suggested changes.
 They can review your suggestions and choose whether or not to *merge* the suggested changes into their repository.
-> > You can read more about [Pull Requests on GitHub's Help.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
+> You can read more about [Pull Requests on GitHub's Help.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
-> {: .tip}
+{: .tip}

+> ### {% icon hands_on %} Creating a Pull Request
 >
 > 1. Edit the readme again
 > 2. Add the following content to the end of your readme.